minprog/uva-prog-ink/10 Workshops/20 Workshop 2/40 Programs.md

 # Hacker edition: List comprehensions

 List comprehensions follow naturally from set builder notation and lambda calculus.
 They are very cool and make your life a lot easier.
-Don’t worry if you don’t get them yet.
+Don't worry if you don't get them yet.

 Read about list comprehensions on pages 34-35 of the 6.01 [course notes]; the Wikipedia article on them are good, and [this site] is concise and good.